jfcloutier/andy/notes.md

 The Apperception Engine was developed under assumptions that are not true of GMs, namely:

-* Because GMs runs asynchronously and contribute to the perceptions of other GMs, any effects of an action taken at the end of round N may not be perceived by it during round N + 1 but only at round N + 2 or later.
+* Because GMs runs asynchronously and contribute to the perceptions of other GMs, any effects of an action taken at the end of round N may not be perceived by it during round N + 1 but only at round N + 2 or even later.
-* An action is taken with an outcome in mind: either realize an identified belief (goal, opinion) or realize a mutually exclusive belief (opinion).
+* An action (chosen from a GM's repertoire of actions) is taken with an outcome in mind: either to achieve a goal belief or test an opinion .
-* If a GM has a repertoire of actions at its disposal to achieve/verify beliefs, it wants to infer from experience which ones